Table of Contents[Hide][Show]

 TravelingMom Tip: Opening hours and days can change without notice.
 Always check the website before heading to any attraction or destination.

 California is a large state and its recovery from shelter-in-place restrictions is unfolding at different rates in different communities.

 The advisories in place vary by county and region.
 Before you visit the Golden State, be sure to check Visit California’s Responsible Travel Hub.
 In addition, the site provides regional resources for the latest coronavirus-related updates.

 California Vacation for Families: Southern California

 TravelingMom Tip: Parking anywhere in southern California is expensive.
 The public transportation system- buses and trains can take you to several of the beach towns and downtown.
-My son is a student downtown and takes the Commuter Express bus directly from USC campus to Manhattan Beach for $2.50.
+There’s also a Commuter Express bus that travels directly from the USC campus to Manhattan Beach.

 Beach Towns of Southern California